 Sunset Hill Tree Farm // Alvarado

-Prices: $58 and up for a 6-foot pre-cut Fraser Fir.
+Cost: Tree prices vary by height. $58 and up for a 6-foot pre-cut Fraser Fir.
 Free admission except the Saturday night after Thanksgiving ($7 per person).

 What to know: Join Sunset Hill Farm on Saturday night after Thanksgiving for Olde Tyme Christmas.
 Take a caroling hayride and watch actors play out the Nativity.
 Then hang around for live music, horseback rides, a kiddie train and a bounce house, plus wreath-making demonstrations and a Christmas store.
 On other days, admission is free, so check out the farm zoo, duck races, hayride and playground.
 Concessions are always available, or feel free to bring a picnic.

-YesterLand Farm // Canton
+YesterLand Farm’s Christmas Carnival // Canton

 Where: 15410 I-20, Canton; one hour east of Dallas, toward Tyler

 When: Open Black Friday, Nov.
 26 and continuing Saturday and Sunday through Dec.
 19. They’ll have Christmas Carnival activities and Santa pictures/visits on Friday, Nov.
 26, but no other weekdays.
 During the weekdays, YesterLand is only open for tree sales, available from 1:30–5:30pm Monday–Friday.